Air in Pool Pump: How to Prevent Bubbles (Ultimate Pool Owner’s Guide)

 Often, when you’re putting back the pump/filter together, the O-ring fittings can slide or fall out, which leads to bad things – like letting air in.
 Ugh.
 Don’t let that happen to you!

-If Bubbles Are Still Occurring, Consider Adding Air in Pool Pump
+If You Still Have Bubbles in the Pool, Consider Adding Air to the Pool Pump

 If you check all three of these items and still have air bubbles, you may have a more serious issue—such as a suction-side leak in your plumbing, which would come in either your main drain or your skimmer line.